 Write a great book

-Most successful blogs and websites are run by good writers and journalists or web developers, programmers, search engine optimization, marketing specialists who’ve become good writers.
+Most successful blogs and websites are run by good writers and journalists.
+This can also include web developers, programmers, search engine optimization, marketing specialists who’ve become good writers.
 Many highly ranked websites are run by people with years of experience in their chosen field.
 Sometimes a single post is not big enough to convey all the information you have to offer.

-A book on the other hand, is a great channel for delivery of a well spring of useful information to your readers.
+However, a book is a great channel for delivery of a well spring of useful information to your readers.
 After you’ve exhibited considerable domain/niche expertise and your site receives some traffic, a book can be a great idea.

 Useful information is hard to come by and a book preferably borne out of personal experience sells well.
 Generally ebooks provide some form of self – improvement information (How To Get Ask A Woman Out?, Grow Your Blog By 300% With These 3 Steps) at least many of them do.